-Prior to joining Rice University, Bruce served for seven years as the director of the William and Ida Friday Center for Continuing Education at the University of North Carolina at Chapel Hill and as founding director of the UNC-Chapel Hill’s Carolina Office for Online Learning (COOL).
+Prior to joining Rice University, Bruce served for seven years as the director of the William and Ida Friday Center for Continuing Education at the University of North Carolina at Chapel Hill and as founding director of the UNC-Chapel hill’s Carolina Office for Online Learning (now Digital and Lifelong Learning).
 Bruce also served as an assistant professor in the Department of English and Comparative Literature.

 Bruce’s interests in technology-enhanced learning and expanded access to education stems from his work at the University of Texas at Austin, where he spent nearly 15 years in positions ranging from teacher to admissions officer to associate dean for the Division of Institutional Innovation and Assessment and finally as associate dean of Continuing and Innovative Education.

 Bruce has served on the Board of Directors for the University Professional and Continuing Education Association (UPCEA).
 He is also a member of the Center for Houston’s Future Advisory Council, the Post Oak School Board of Trustees, and the Greater Houston Partnership Public Education Committee.